 - Your loved one puts off repairs to the home.
 When something breaks, they may not be able to actually access the area due to the accumulation or may want to tidy up before the repair person comes but never gets around to cleaning and cancels the appointment.

 Before you decide to have a talk with your loved one, consider their feelings about the clutter.
 The International OCD Foundation offers the following guidelines about how they may feel:

-- Denial.
-They disbelive the clutter interferes with their life.
+- Denial: They disbelieve the clutter interferes with their life.

 It may be difficult to dive directly into the clean-up process because of your loved one’s complex emotions.
 Be considerate of their feelings and bring up the topic in a sympathetic and respectful manner.
-You may be angry or disgusted by the clutter, but keep in mind these items are valuable and important to them.
-Your loved one also has the right not to accept your assistance: You cannot help someone who does not want your help.
+You may be frustrated and resentful by the clutter, but keep in mind these items are valuable and important to them.
+According to the International OCD Foundation, “An atmosphere of understanding can help with negotiations to keep certain spaces clutter-free which will help maintain family harmony.”

 Clutter can cause dangerous fall risks in the home.
-Call ComForCare/At Your Side Home Care today for a free fall risk assessment, which includes identification of potential home hazards.
-Our caregivers can provide light housekeeping such as dusting and vacuuming.
-These are just two of the 50 ways we can help you and your loved one live their best life possible.
+Many ComForCare/At Your Side Home Care locations offer complimentary free fall risk assessments, which includes identification of potential home hazards.
+In addition, our caregivers can provide light housekeeping such as dusting and vacuuming and assist with personal care.
+These are just some of the 50 ways we can help you and your loved one live their best life possible.

 Editor’s note: This article was originally published March 29, 2016.
 It has been revamped and updated for accuracy and comprehensiveness.